freeCodeCamp/freeCodeCamp/guide/english/linux/how-linux-system-boots-up-6-step-description/index.md

 - It is located in the 1st sector of the bootable disk.
 Typically /dev/hda, or /dev/sda.
-Why it’s sda and hda ? refer here for more.
 - If you have multiple kernel images installed on your system, you can choose which one to be executed, by default only the major one boots up .
 - GRUB displays a splash screen, waits for few seconds, if you don’t enter anything, it loads the default kernel image as specified in the grub configuration file.
 - GRUB has the knowledge of the filesystem (the older Linux loader LILO didn’t understand filesystem).